 As the number of rocketeers and spectators attending your launches increases, many other additions can be made to make your range more comfortable and convenient to use.
 When running a contest, a bulletin board can be used to post up-to-the-minute contest results.
 This allows participants to know what performance they must beat in order to move into first place, and allows spectators to get more involved in the excitement of the contest.

 A “Range Store” selling various rocketry supplies is a great convenience for the modeler who forgets something, or needs to make an on-the-field repair.
-If the club already maintains its own supply of parts and engines for sale to club members, this “store” can be brought out to the range and manned by club members during the flying session.
+If the Section already maintains its own supply of parts and engines for sale to its members, this “store” can be brought out to the range and manned by club members during the flying session.
 For large gatherings, the local hobby shop or one of the numerous traveling rocketry vendors may be agreeable to the idea of bringing out a trailer full of rocket supplies to sell on the range.

-A refreshment stand, with cold soda in summer and hot chocolate in winter, can be a profitable operation for your section.
+A refreshment stand, with cold soda in summer and hot chocolate in winter, can also be a profitable operation for your Section.
 At all-day launches, or weekend regionals, you can add snacks or sandwiches if there is no restaurant within easy traveling distance of the range.
 At each launch you will discover more little things you could add to the range to make its operation more fun.

 |NAR Launch Hold Harmless Release||Other||May 27, 2014, 10:18 pm||25 KB|